Delivering our training online

 Expert Online Safety Training

 We have a team of expert consultants who deliver a wide range of internet safety sessions to organisations that work with children and young people from Early Years to Universities, adoption agencies to councils, and everything in between.
-With trainers based throughout the whole of the UK, we deliver bespoke sessions in a range of settings nationally and internationally.
+With trainers based throughout the whole of the UK, we deliver face-to-face or online bespoke sessions in a range of settings nationally and internationally.

 Children & Young People